An aperiodic set of 11 Wang tiles: There is no aperiodic Wang sets with 10 tiles or less

-There is indeed no reason that doing the transformation this way would work (in particular the equations given by Kari cannot be applied to this particular transducer and prove that there is indeed a tiling), and indeed it doesn't: we were able to prove that this particular Wang set does not, in fact, tile the plane.
+There is no reason that doing the transformation this way would work (in particular the equations given by Kari cannot be applied to this particular transducer and prove that there is a tiling of the plane), and indeed it doesn't: we were able to prove that this particular Wang set does not tile the plane.

-Once this tileset was identified as belonging to the family of Kari tilesets, it is indeed easy to see that, should it tile the plane, it tiles a half plane starting from a word consisting only of $3$.
+Once this tileset was identified as belonging to the family of Kari tilesets, it is easy to see that, should it tile the plane, it tiles a half plane starting from a word consisting only of the symbol $3$.